dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*

-This is a well rounded sound that re
-This song has all the makings of a smash hit.
-A great concept and lyrics, powerful vocals, and all the instruments and backing vocals to fill out an incredible track.
+This is a well rounded sound that reminds me of the power ballads of the 80s.
+It's full of bright sound, expansive emotion, and colorful  A great concept and lyrics, powerful vocals, and all the instruments and backing vocals to fill out an incredible track.

 </center>